 Starting Small and Scaling

 Although the first group of 21 apprentices focused only on Java, the second cohort of 33, which started in November 2021 in New York City, expanded to roles in web development, cloud practitioners, and digital marketing.
-The third group of nearly 50 apprentices, scheduled to begin in June 2022 in Irving, Texas, will include roles in data analytics and cybersecurity.
+The third group of nearly 50 apprentices, scheduled to begin in June 2022 in Irving, Texas, will include Verizon data analyst apprenticeships.

 “We are looking to scale the program, but strategically.
 It is not a ‘grow at all costs’ method,” says West.
 “We are being specific about expanding to different skills that align to our strategic workforce plan and making sure that the organizations we chose are mature enough to absorb and develop these apprentices when they join.”